iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

 1. **Reliance on Privacy Amplification**: Privacy amplification through subsampling requires strong assumptions on how data is processed.
 In many cases, the data may not fit in memory and sampling each datapoint with equal probability is not feasible.

 2. **Suboptimal Noise Addition**: DP-SGD treats each gradient step independently, potentially leading noise accumulation.
 For the sake of illustration, consider the case where the gradients are constant.
-Then, then the noise of DP-SGD, added independently at each iteration, will keep accumulating.
+Then, the noise of DP-SGD, added independently at each iteration, will keep accumulating.

 If not DP-SGD, what else can we do?
 Well, a growing line of work investigates adding **correlated noise** instead of independent noise at each iteration.
 To our knowledge, using this idea for training neural networks was first explored in <d-cite key=kairouz2021practical></d-cite><d-footnote> Prior to <d-cite key=kairouz2021practical></d-cite>, the idea of using correlated noise was studied in the streaming setting of DP <d-cite key=dwork2010differential></d-cite>.
 A brief summary of this setting and its application to SGD can be found in <d-cite key=denisov2022improved></d-cite></d-footnote>.
 In the rest of this blog, we will look at the matrix factorization mechanism <d-cite key=choquette2023multiMF></d-cite>, which is a specific mechanism that allows us to train DP models while adding correlated noise through the iterations.